September 2022 United Kingdom mini-budget

 Despite continued market turbulence, and calls from Members of Parliament including members of the Conservative Party for a policy reversal, Prime Minister Liz Truss and Kwarteng maintained that the proposals outlined in the mini-budget would go ahead.
 Speculation began to mount about Truss's future as prime minister, and on 14 October she summoned Kwarteng back to the UK from a meeting of finance ministers in Washington, D.C., and asked for his resignation.
 Truss then appointed Jeremy Hunt to replace him.
 Hunt subsequently reversed the majority of the tax cuts that had been outlined in the mini-budget, a decision that led to a positive market reaction.
 Following Truss's resignation on 25 October, her successor Rishi Sunak retained Hunt as Chancellor.
 The 31 October statement was moved to 17 November in order to base it on the "most accurate possible" economic forecasts, and was also upgraded to a full autumn statement.

-Initial reaction to the mini-budget was mixed.
-The Daily Mail called it a "true Tory budget", while Frances O'Grady, the General Secretary of the Trades Union Congress, branded it "Robin Hood in reverse".
+Initial reaction to the mini-budget was mixed, though the traditionally conservative newspapers generally viewed it positively.
+The Daily Mail called it a "true Tory budget", while Allister Heath in The Daily Telegraph described it as "the best Budget I have ever heard a British Chancellor deliver, by a massive margin".
+Conversely, Frances O'Grady, the General Secretary of the Trades Union Congress, branded it "Robin Hood in reverse".
 Faisal Islam, the BBC's economics editor, described the mini-budget's reversal as "the biggest U-turn in British economic history".
-William Keegan, the former economics editor of The Observer, wrote that the plans outlined in the statement had shown a misunderstanding of Thatcherism and its attitude towards taxation.
+William Keegan, the former economics editor of The Observer, wrote that the plans outlined in the statement had shown a misunderstanding of Thatcherism and its attitude towards taxation, in that Thatcher's initial cuts to direct taxes were balanced by increases in indirect taxes, such as VAT.